Black Legend: Conquest of the Americas

 During the three-century European colonization of the Americas, atrocities and crimes were committed by all European nations according to both contemporary opinion and modern moral standards.
-Spain's colonization involved massacres, murders, slavery, sexual slavery, torture, rape and other atrocities, especially in the early years, following the arrival of Christopher Columbus in the Caribbean.
+Spain's colonization involved genocide, massacres, murders, slavery, sexual slavery, torture, rape, forced removals, forced religious conversion, cultural genocide and other atrocities, especially in the early years, following the arrival of Christopher Columbus in the Caribbean.
 However, Spain was the first in recorded history to pass laws for the protection of indigenous peoples.
 As early as 1512, the Laws of Burgos attempted to regulate the behavior of Europeans in the New World forbidding the ill-treatment of indigenous people and limiting the power of encomenderos—landowners who received royal grants to indigenous communities and their labor.
 In return, the laws established a regulated regime of work, provisioning, living quarters, hygiene, and care for the natives.
 The regulation prohibited the use of any form of punishment by the landowners and required that the huts and cabins of the Indians be built together with those of the Spanish.
 The laws also ordered that the natives be taught the Christian religion and outlawed bigamy.

 In July 1513, four more laws were added in what is known as Leyes Complementarias de Valladolid 1513, three related to Indian women and Indian children and another more related to Indian males.
 In 1542 the New Laws expanded, amended and corrected the previous body of laws in order to ensure their application.
 These New Laws represented an effort to prevent abuse and de facto enslavement of natives that was not enough to dissuade rebellions by the encomenderos, like that of Gonzalo Pizarro in Perú.
 However, this body of legislation represents one of the earliest examples of humanitarian laws of modern history.